You have not saved any content. Explore our site now and save your favorite products, insights, and/or documents.

 Negative rates are now well entrenched in the bond markets.
-Global growth is widely expected to remain slow compared to the past, and most central banks will likely continue to set policy rates well below those that prevailed before the
+Global growth is widely expected to remain slow compared to the past, and most central banks will likely continue to set policy rates well below those that prevailed before the financial crisis.

 While the debate continues over the effectiveness of negative interest rates, we think it is prudent for investors to understand and adapt to them.